Jane Nguyen Vuong

 Daniel H. Chen

-He was a recipient of their 2010 Community Service Award.
-Daniel is also a member of the American Immigration Lawyers Association and the Sister Cities – Houston Taipei Society.
-He has served as a guest panelist or speaker for various organizations in the Houston area.
+Daniel is also a member of the American Immigration Lawyers Association and has served as a guest panelist or speaker on various immigration topics for organizations across Houston including the University of Houston and consular office programs in Houston.

 Chrystal C. Quebengco